 - Explain to them that you’ve noticed an issue that is causing you concern.

-- Explain that on a number of occasions they have arrived late to work and that it is a mutually agreed expectation for them to arrive on time as part of their work contract.
+- Explain that on a number of occasions they've arrived late to work and that it is a mutually agreed expectation for them to arrive on time as part of their work contract.

 - Ask your employee if there is a reason that’s preventing them from sticking to the agreed rules.

-- Ask them if they are serious and want to keep their job.
+- Ask them if they are serious about their work and want to keep their job.

 - Ask your employee what needs to happen in order for them to start coming to work on time.

 - Ask them whether they can commit to this.
 Let them know if they can’t, you need to decide whether you want them to continue working for you.
 In this case, you may need to implement a rule that if they can’t change their behaviour, they will no longer have the job.